KPRepos/aws-splunk-terraform-ssl/README.md

-### Install and configure Demo/Lab Splunk with SSL certs for quick testing using LetsEncrypt, this also applied for HEC certs
+### Install and configure Demo/Lab Splunk with SSL certs for quick testing using LetsEncrypt, this also applies SSL for HEC

-#### This is a combination of changes that worked for version 9.x of splunk

-#### Terraform will install SPlunk and enables AWS SSM to login

-#### Once installed, Create a DNS Record for Splunk with public IP attached as EIP to Splunk.
+This is a combination of changes that worked for version 9.x of splunk, Terraform will install SPlunk and enables AWS SSM to login.
+Once installed, Create a DNS Record for Splunk with public IP attached as EIP to Splunk.

-#### Login to splunk uwing aws Session Manger

-#### Post Install script
+Login to splunk using aws Session Manger and follow Post Install scripts below.
+Lets encrypt require port 80 for Auto domain validation  and 8088 and 8443 are made Public, and can be removed from Security Groups

 ```
 sudo letsencrypt certonly --standalone -d splunk-1.lab.kprepos.com --register-unsafely-without-email --agree-tos